camunda/camunda-docs/docs/apis-tools/operate-api/authentication.md

 ## Token expiration

 Access tokens expire according to the `expires_in` property of a successful authentication response.
-After this duration, in seconds, a new access token must be requested.
+After this duration, in seconds, you must request a new access token.

 ## Authentication via cookie (Self-Managed only)